 Clinical Trial.
-In June 2009, we announced the initiation of a phase 1/2 clinical trial in 60 patients with seborrheic keratosis in Germany and the Netherlands to assess the safety and efficacy of BL-5010 in completely removing the lesion and to assess the cosmetic outcome of the novel treatment.
+In June 2009, we initiated a phase 1/2 clinical trial in 60 patients with seborrheic keratosis in Germany and the Netherlands to assess the safety and efficacy of BL-5010 in completely removing the lesion and to assess the cosmetic outcome of the novel treatment.
 In addition, the study was designed to assess the feasibility of preserving the cellular structure of skin lesions for subsequent histological exams.
 The study was completed in September 2010, and positive results were announced in December, 2010.
 The results of the trial show that for 96.7% of patients, the treated lesion fell off within 30 days of a single application of BL-5010.
 The results also showed that BL-5010 has a good safety profile, as no persistent irreversible adverse effects were observed at the treated site.
 None of the patients reported moderate or severe drug-related adverse events.
 Mild adverse events reported included skin and subcutaneous tissue disorders (n=5, 8.3%) and general and administration site disorders (n=2, 3.3%).
 Pruritus was the only drug-related adverse event reported by more than two patients (n=4, 6.7%).
-In addition, most of the investigators and patients who participated in the trial reported that they were very satisfied with the cosmetic outcome of the treatment (94.6% of the investigators and 84% of the patients stated that the results were good or excellent 180 days following treatment).
+In addition, investigators and patients participating in the trial reported that they were very satisfied with the cosmetic outcome of the treatment in the majority of cases (investigators regarded outcome as good or excellent 180 days following treatment in 94.6% of cases and patients in 84% of cases).
 In addition, histological examination of treated lesions indicate BL-5010's efficacy in preserving the cellular structure of treated lesions.